AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/configuration.md

 ### Test using project workspaces

-To use a specific workspace from your project, you'll have to:
+Use the following steps to test a specific workspace from your project:

-1. Deploy the app to the workspace
+1. Deploy the app to the workspace.

   ```bash
   aio app deploy
   ```

-  After deploy, you will see the URL to your app workspace under: `To view your deployed application:`
+  After deployment, the command displays the URL to your app workspace under `To view your deployed application:`

-1. Update the server `json_response` to point to your workspace by changing the app name and url
+1. Change the values of the `name` and `href` fields in the `json_response` section of the `server.js` file to point to your workspace.

   ```json
   {